JTC255/VC_Dinner_Tool/README.md

 - Side-by-side candidate comparison
 - Support for more file types (e.g., Google Docs Link)
 - Google Forms integration (auto-ingest resume submissions from an application form)
-- Out of the box Profile and gunicorn functionality
+- Out of the box Procfile and gunicorn functionality

 ---